 Benjamín Palenciahe’s work inaugurated the gallery, and throughout its history the works of Cantabrian artists (Agustín Riancho, Pancho Cossío and César Abín), the Madrid School (Álvaro Delgado, Luis García Ochoa and Agustín Redondela) and new Catalan painters (Antoni Tàpies, Guinovart and Ràfols-Casamada) could be seen there, as could the works of artists like Llorens Artigas, Gregorio Prieto, Millares, Fernando Zóbel, Cristino Mallo, José Caballero, Eusebio Sempere and Joan Josep Tharrats.
 Yet, if it were necessary to highlight a few exhibitions, these would undoubtedly be the monographic ones dedicated to María Blanchard, Óscar Domínguez and Pancho Cossío, and the group exhibitions «European Masters» (Chagall, Juan Gris, Magritte, Giorgio Morandi and Fernand Léger) and «Contemporary Classics» (Chillida, Picasso, Miró, Kandinsky and Braque).

-The hundreds of documents from the Sur Gallery included in Archivo Lafuente include photographs (of works exhibited, exhibitions, artists, and personal ones of Manuel Arce’s life and work), correspondence with artists, assorted exhibition documents (sales invoices, lists of works exhibited with their prices...), a complete collection of gallery catalogs, exhibition brochures, magazines and books.
+The thousands of documents from the Sur Gallery included in Archivo Lafuente include photographs (of works exhibited, exhibitions, artists, and personal ones of Manuel Arce’s life and work), correspondence with artists, assorted exhibition documents (sales invoices, lists of works exhibited with their prices...), a complete collection of gallery catalogs, exhibition brochures, magazines and books.